fwilliams/neural-splines/README.md

     - 'blue-noise': downsample the input with blue noise to get Nyström samples
     - 'k-means': use k-means  clustering to generate Nyström samples
   * **`--voxel-downsample-threshold <VOXEL_DOWNSAMPLE_THRESHOLD>`**: If the number of input points is greater than this value, downsample it by averaging points and normals within voxels on a grid.
 The size of the voxel grid is determined via the --grid-size argument.
 Default is 150_000.NOTE: This can massively  speed up reconstruction for very large point clouds and generally won't throw away any details.
   * **`--kernel <KERNEL>`**: Which kernel to use.
 Must be one of 'neural-spline' or 'spherical-laplace'.
-Default is 'neural-spline'.NOTE: The spherical laplace is a good approximation to the neural tangent kernel(see https://arxiv.org/pdf/2007.01580.pdf for details)
+Default is 'neural-spline'.NOTE: The spherical laplace is a good approximation to the neural tangent kernel (see [this paper](https://arxiv.org/pdf/2007.01580.pdf) for details)
   * **`--seed <SEED>`**: Random number generator seed to use.
   * **`--out <OUT>`**:  Path to file to save reconstructed mesh in.
   * **`--save-grid`**: If set, save the function evaluated on a voxel grid to {out}.grid.npy where out is the value of the --out argument.